mikaelkall/ctf/README.md

-# CTF
+# CTF Writeups

 ## Description

-Writeup and solutions on CTF I have solved.

-## Summary

-Here will be a lot of writeup and solutions on CTF challenges I have solved.
+This repository has solutions for CTF challenges I solve.
-This is project is to sharpen my skills.